 Minor Guest Visitation Policy: Guests 16 & 17 Years of Age

-- Any individual 16 or 17 years of age may check in and stay overnight in a residence hall or apartment if their parent or guardian provides written permission to Residence Life a minimum of 2 business days in advance of the guest’s arrival.
+- Any individual 16 or 17 years of age may visit and also stay overnight in a residence hall or apartment if their parent or guardian provides written permission to Residence Life a minimum of 2 business days in advance of the guest’s arrival.

 - Online permission form: for ease, parents or guardians may complete this online permission form.

-- This provision does not apply to approved camps and programs using our residential buildings for approved activities and authorized adults are in-place as chaperones.
+- This provision does not apply to approved camps and programs using our residential buildings for approved activities.

 Minor Guest Visitation Policy: Guests 15 Years of Age & Younger

-Any individual younger than 16 years of age is not permitted to check in or stay overnight in the residence halls.
+Any individual younger than 16 years of age is not permitted to be a guest or stay overnight on residential campus.

-Please note: This provision does not apply to approved camps and programs using the residence halls for approved activities and authorized adults are in-place as chaperones.
+Please note: This provision does not apply to approved camps and programs using the residence halls for approved activities.

 Inciting or Participating in a Fight or Riot